5057 Woodward Avenue, Suite 3101, Detroit MI 48202; Telephone: (313) 577-4682

 Acting as a resource and clearinghouse for information on transfer students

-Participating in events and activities for transfer students
+Participating in and leading development of events and activities for transfer students

 Executive and Professional Development Programs (Non-Credit)